The planar edge-coloring theorem of Vizing in $O(n\log n)$ time: Further research

 \section{Further research}

-One direction to improve the result from this work is to find an algorithm with a better time complexity than $O(n \log n)$, ideally $O(n)$.
-A natural idea is to take the approach of Cole and Kowalik~\cite{cole-kowalik} for the case $\Delta \geq 9$ and try to make it work when $\Delta = 8$.
+One direction to improve the result from this work is to find an algorithm complexity than $o(n \log n)$, ideally $O(n)$.
+A natural idea is to extend the approach of Cole and Kowalik~\cite{cole-kowalik} to $\Delta = 8$.
 Their $O(n)$ algorithm subsequently expands the partial $\Delta$-edge-coloring by one edge in constant time.
-We tried this approach for $\Delta = 8$ but failed to prove that there always exists an edge reducible in constant time.
+We failed to prove that for $\Delta=8$ there is always an edge reducible in constant time, even though we used computer-assisted case analysis.

 Another open problem is finding a subquadratic algorithm for the case $\Delta=7$.
 We considered whether the approach from this work can also be used for $\Delta=7$, but we realized it is not easy.
 The first challenge is to show that there are $\Omega(n)$ reducible (perhaps in a different sense) edges.
 The proof of Sanders and Zhao~\cite{SandersZhaoDelta7} only shows that there is at least one reducible edge when $\Delta = 7$.
 The second challenge is to find a way to efficiently expand a partial 7-edge-coloring by $\Omega(n)$ reducible edges.
 Expanding a partial 7-edge-coloring by a single reducible edge in the proof of Sanders and Zhao may look very similar to what we did in the proof of \reflemma{single-type-color-many} --- recoloring only a constant number of edges in a close neighborhood of the edge and kemping a constant number of chains.
 However, in the proof of Sanders and Zhao, kemping chains that share a color is possible.
 For example, one may have to kempe $(a, b)$-chain $P_1$ before kemping $(b, c)$-chain $P_2$.
 Kemping $P_1$ will change $P_2$ if these chains share an edge colored $b$.
 In particular, $P_2$ may be merged with another $(b, c)$-chain $P_3$.
 This significantly complicates the proof of \reflemma{single-type-color-many} for the case $\Delta = 7$ because we cannot rely anymore on coherence of edges from $E_T$.
 For example, some edges of $P_3$ could later be recolored while expanding the 7-edge-coloring by other edges from $E_T$.